 KPMG LLP were appointed by the Group Board in November 2017.
-The external audit contract is due for retender this year having been extended for 1 year due to the pandemic and for this reason no resolution to reappoint KPMG LLP, as independent auditor, will be put to the members at the annual general meeting due to a competitive tender taking place.
+The external audit contract is due for retender this year and for this reason no resolution to reappoint KPMG LLP, as independent auditor, will be put to the members at the annual general meeting due to a competitive tender taking place.

-The report of the Board was approved by the Group Board on 3 August 2021 and signed on its behalf by
+The report of the Board was approved by the Board on 3 August 2021 and signed on its behalf by: